Stephen P. Sonnenberg, Esq.

 - Disability discrimination claims against a beauty care industry employer grounded on allegations of failure to accommodate an employee’s chronic and progressively deteriorating physical impairment; accompanying wage and hour claims based on alleged misclassification and failure to pay overtime wages

-Mr. Sonnenberg has acquired and displayed significant expertise in a wide-range of Labor & Employment law matters, including:
+Mr. Sonnenberg has acquired and displayed significant experience in a wide range of Labor & Employment law matters, including:

 - Employment matters involving claims of breach of contract, sexual harassment, and discrimination (age, gender, race, religion, national origin, sexual orientation), hostile work environment, wrongful termination, restrictive covenant violations, and claims related to the ADA and Family Medical Leave Act (FMLA)

 - Fair Labor Standards Act exemptions, unlawful deductions, and state wage and hour law disputes involving individual employees, class actions and collective actions